hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/_examples/__init__.md

 3. **Edge Case Handling:** Tests for `MODE` validate that it is a valid string value from a predefined list of acceptable modes.
 This prevents unexpected behavior from non-valid inputs.

-4. **Error Handling:**  The `test_handling_nonexistent_function` demonstrates how to use `pytest.raises` to test for exceptions that might be raised by a function in the tested module.
+4. **Error Handling:**  The `test_handling_nonexistent_function` demonStartes how to use `pytest.raises` to test for exceptions that might be raised by a function in the tested module.
 This placeholder example should be replaced by tests for actual exception scenarios if appropriate for the actual code.

-5. **Fixtures:** The `example_version` fixture demonstrates how to use fixtures for supplying test data that can be reused across multiple test functions.
+5. **Fixtures:** The `example_version` fixture demonStartes how to use fixtures for supplying test data that can be reused across multiple test functions.

 6. **Clear Test Names:** Test names are descriptive and clearly indicate the purpose of each test case.